 The concept of the National Capital Region was first mentioned in 1962.
-The plan was to develop a metropolitan region around Delhi, in order to avert escalating pressure of population from Delhi.
-This plan was necessary in order to look after Delhi's infrastructure from extreme pressure.
-So then, planned regions were developed so that the city of Delhi and the NCR can progress.
+The plan was to develop a metropolitan region around Delhi in order to divert the escalating pressure of population from Delhi.
+This plan was necessary in order to protect Delhi's infrastructure from extreme pressure.

-According to the National Capital Region Planning Board Act 1985, total 19 districts in the adjoining states of Uttar Pradesh, Haryana and Rajasthan as well as the National Capital Territory of Delhi comprise of the National Capital Region (NCR) of India.
+According to the National Capital Region Planning Board Act, 1985, total 23 districts in the adjoining states of Uttar Pradesh, Haryana and Rajasthan as well as the National Capital Territory of Delhi comprise the National Capital Region (NCR) of India.

 - Jhajjar (Jhajjar and Bahadurgarh)

-Uttar Pradesh - Districts included in NCR are:
+Uttar Pradesh - Districts included in the NCR are as follows:

 - Gautam Buddha Nagar District (Noida and Greater Noida)